phpDocumentor/phpDocumentor/docs/guides/docblocks.rst

 **PHPDoc**

 Something a little more extensive is the PHPDoc DSL.
-Inside :term:`DocComments` phpDocumentor, and many other tools with it, expect to find a block of text that matches the :doc:`PHPDoc Standard<../references/phpdoc/index>`.
+Inside DocComments phpDocumentor, and many other tools with it, expect to find a block of text that matches the :doc:`PHPDoc Standard<../references/phpdoc/index>`.

 Commonly a piece of PHPDoc consists of the following three parts in order of appearance: